edlins/libPCA9685/README.md

         An example application is included in the examples/ folder.

+CONTRIBUTING

+	Your contributions are very welcome!
+Please develop contributions against the "develop" branch and submit PRs against "develop".
+	PRs against "master" will not be accepted.
+For all but trivial contributions please open an Issue for discussion first.

 FUNCTIONS

         Most projects will only require the first three functions below